Okipa/laravel-brickables/README.md

 This package allows you to associate content bricks to Eloquent models and gives ability to easily manage them from an admin panel.

-This package is shipped with a few `Bootstrap 4.*` pre-built content bricks.
-You can use them as is, but you definitely should consider them as examples: customizing them or create new ones has been designed to be simple as hell ! :fire:
+This package is shipped with a pre-built content bricks.
+You can use them as is, but you definitely should consider use them as examples: customizing them or create new ones has been designed to be simple as hell ! :fire:

 ## Compatibility